Paneer Butter Masala Recipe - Creamy Indian Curry

 History & Origin

 Origin: Paneer Butter Masala is a North Indian dish that originated in the Punjab region.
-It's a restaurant-style curry that became popular in the 1950s and 1960s, particularly in Delhi and Mumbai restaurants.
+It is a restaurant-style curry that became popular in the 1950s and 1960s, particularly in Delhi and Mumbai restaurants.
 The dish is believed to have been created as a vegetarian alternative to butter chicken (Murgh Makhani).

 First Place Made: Punjab region, North India (popularized in Delhi and Mumbai)